deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 - 2x Windows PCs (Windows 10/11 Pro)
 - 1x Android phone (tested on Google Pixel 7a)
 - GL.iNet Flint 2 (GL-MT6000) router (firmware 4.x.x -- check [GL.iNet's download center](https://dl.gl-inet.com/router/mt6000) for the latest stable release).
 The admin panel at System > Upgrade will notify you when updates are available.
-Keep firmware current, but check the [GL.iNet forum](https://forum.gl-inet.com/) for a few days after a new release before updating -- stable releases have occasionally shipped with DNS or VPN regressions.
+Keep firmware current, but check the [GL.iNet forum](https://forum.gl-inet.com/) for a few days after a new release before updating -- stable releases have occasionally shipped with DNS or VPN regressions. **Do not apply firmware updates remotely.** A failed update can leave the router unreachable, and recovery requires physical access to the device.

 ---